neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 Note that you can [download the students.csv file](/postgresqltutorial/students.csv) from here.

-Let’s discuss how the program works.
+Let's discuss how the program works.

 ### Declaring Student record